 If there is money left over after taking care of the child’s basic minimum needs, the payee parent can also spend money on recreational expenses that benefit the child, such as sports, lessons, tutoring, movie tickets, or special camps.

 A payee is also allowed to set aside a small amount of money as savings for the child.
-Generally, the child will become ineligible for SSI if he or she has countable resources of more than $2,000 (and note that Social Security can count a parent’s cash or other assets toward this limit if it is over a certain amount).
+Historically, children could not save much without becoming ineligible for SSI; they would lose eligibility if they had countable resources of more than $2,000 (and note that Social Security can count a parent’s cash or other assets toward this limit if it is over a certain amount).

-But you can now put the child's money into an ABLE account, a special type of account created by the Achieving a Better Life Experience Act, a federal law passed in 2014.
-Money in an ABLE account doesn’t count as assets or resources for the purpose of SSI disability benefits or Medicaid.
+Today, a payee or parent can put the child's money into an ABLE savings account, a special type of account created by the Achieving a Better Life Experience Act, a federal law passed in 2014.
+Money in an ABLE account doesn’t count as assets or resources for the purpose of SSI disability benefits (up to $100,000) or Medicaid.
 (For more information, see our article on ABLE accounts.)
 In addition, money put into a Program to Achieve Self-Support (PASS) to help you return to work doesn't count as a resource, nor does money put into a special needs trusts.

 A child’s payee is allowed to pay off past debts, such as past-due rent or utility bills, only if it is in the child’s best interests and if the child’s current needs can be met, as well as his or her needs in the future (including transitioning into independent living).
 Social Security says that a payee should pay off debts only if the child will still have savings equal to two monthly SSI payments after the debts are paid.